 When most people think of Orlando, they think of Walt Disney World.
 In fact, to the rest of the world, Orlando is an afterthought–a sideshow to the Happiest Place on Earth.

 However, Orlando has more to offer to homeowners than simply being close to Disney World or Universal Studios.
-In fact, people living here rarely venture to Lake Buena Vista, where the theme park is located, unless absolutely necessary.
+In fact, people living here rarely venture to Lake Buena Vista, where the theme park is located.

 It’s generally a nice sunny day, except in June through September when you need to bring your umbrella with you for the afternoon drizzle.
-The winters are mild so you can generally wear a light jacket when you go to work.
+The winters are mild so you can generally wear a light jacket when you go outside.